GB News: Television

 GB News headquarters, Riverbank House (building pictured on left), is separate from its studios in Paddington.

 The channel's office headquarters are at Riverbank House in London, and it has studios at The Point building in the Paddington Basin area of the city.
 Later, the channel also began to broadcast from a studio on Albert Embankment with views towards Westminster and the Houses of Parliament.
 In 2023, GB News confirmed that it was expanding to another location in Westminster.
 The channel began broadcasting from the new location on 28 August 2023 and later broadcast entire programmes from the new complex, located in the former Sky News Westminster studio at the QE2 Centre.

 GB News employs around 120 journalists, comedians and presenters.
 Several serving Members of Parliament are currently employed as presenters on the channel, including some who recently held positions within the previous Johnson and Truss cabinets.
 Ofcom's rules state that MPs can be presenters but cannot be utilised as newsreaders.

 GB News is transmitted on digital terrestrial television in standard-definition and in high-definition on a satellite.
-It originally used the Astra 2F satellite providing coverage of mostly the British Isles only but switched to Astra 2G in November 2023 making reception in all of Europe possible.
+It originally used the Astra 2F satellite providing coverage of mostly the British Isles only, but switched to Astra 2G in November 2023 making reception in all of Europe possible (primarily for British expats), whilst maintaining a strong satellite footprint in the British Isles.

 In September 2025 the channel started transmission also on Eutelsat W7A satellite providing coverage across the Middle East as far as Pakistan, including the Gulf States, as well as North Africa and North-West Africa.
 The transmissions are available on the Freeview, YouView, Freesat (Channel 216 HD), Sky and Virgin Media platforms.

-In August 2023, GB News had a total identified monthly audience (including sharing and streaming) of 2,786,000, with a nearly 1 minute average daily viewing according to BARB.

 In October 2023, GB News was banned from the Welsh Senedd's internal TV system, with a spokesperson for the presiding officer claiming the channel was "deliberately offensive, demeaning to public debate and contrary to our parliament's values".